Your guide to strategic brand analytics in the digital age

 With that said, here is the first step you should take when growing your brand:

-Brand share, begins with measuring what category and audience your brand reaches and occupies.
+Brand share begins with measuring what category and audience your brand reaches and occupies.
 The easiest way to think about brand share is to break it down into three equally important parts:

 - What people say – Also known as share of voice (SOV), is easily broken down as: conversations about your brand / total conversations in your brand category.
 For example, take all the conversations happening about Nike, then divide those conversations specifically about Nike, by all the conversations happening in the apparel category.

-- What people do – More commonly known as share of search (SOS), equals searches about your brand / total searches in your brand category.
-This maybe self-explanatory, and just refers to how many people are searching for your brand compared to your competitors.
+- What people do – More commonly known as share of search (SOS), equals searches about your brand/total searches in your brand category.
+This may be self-explanatory, and just refers to how many people are searching for your brand compared to your competitors.

-- Who’s your audience – Or share of audience (SOA) is equal to total audience for your brand / total audience per competitor within a category.
+- Who’s your audience – Or share of audience (SOA) is equal to the total audience for your brand / total audience per competitor within a category.
 This part is a little more complex and should be broken down.
 Start with focusing on one platform like Facebook, then move onto your other platforms collecting the total sum.
 After you are done calculating the total of your own audience, do the same for your competitors.
 By plugging in your total audience with that of one of your competitors, you will then discover your SOA.

 If you can remember these three parts, then you’re well on your way to understanding market share, solidifying your brand, and having a competitive advantage over your competition.